dss-extensions/dss_capi/docs/known_differences.md

 ## Differences

 - There is no direct support for plots from the DSS language or general GUI elements.
-As a library, DSS C-API can, of course, be integrate with GUI environments.
+As a library, DSS C-API can, of course, be integrated with GUI environments.
 Optional integration with plotting system is being implemented.
 For example, [DSS-Python provides optional plotting capabilities based on matplotlib](https://github.com/dss-extensions/dss_python/blob/master/docs/examples/Plotting.ipynb).
 - The TCP connection options are disabled as well as GIS features (which require proprietary software not available to us).
 - This library contains fixes for user-written DLLs ("UserModels" and "UserControls" for elements like Generators and CapUserControls) which include truncated pointers and correct support for the DSS language `Edit` command.
 Some of these have been fixed in the official version after some time, but at least the `Edit` issue persists.
 - Free Pascal hashlists are used for tracking elements.
 This means that accessing elements by name is usually faster in DSS C-API and present a linear behavior.
 We still recommend using the element index where possible for better performance in general.